Loganair Baggage Information

 There is a fixed charge of £10 per sector for the carriage of ski equipment.

-Always seek advise from Flybe on 0371 700 2000, or contact Loganair direct on Tel +44 (0) 141 848 7594, if you have any questions on the carriage of sporting equipment.
+Always seek advice from Loganair on 0344 800 2855, if you have any questions on the carriage of sporting equipment.
 We will always try to accommodate your requirements.

 When a stringed instrument is transported by air, it may be exposed to dramatic changes in temperature and pressure, which can cause the instrument’s headstocks to crack or snap off.
 To prevent possible damage, it is the customer’s responsibility to ensure that the strings are loosened so that the tension is reduced.

 Musical instruments should always be properly packaged in a rigid and/or hard shell container specifically designed for shipping such items.
 For transport in the Aircraft hold soft cases are unacceptable and will be refused at Check-in.

 You may bring your musical instrument on board as part of your carry-on baggage provided it meets the current Loganair carry-on baggage limitations and:

 - fits in the overhead locker or under the seat in front of you, or